TheMisinformationGame/MisinformationGame/docs/NonTechnicalInstallation.md

 During this deployment process you will be asked many questions which require a response.
 These questions are as follows: <br/>
 Question 1: You will be asked to login to your Google Firebase account.
-If you are not already logged in this will open a browser window.Please login to your Google Firebase account and return to Visual Studio Code. <br/>
+If you are not already logged in, this will open a browser window.
+Please sign in to your Google Firebase account and return to Visual Studio Code. <br/>
 Question 2: You will be asked to select a Firebase Project.
 Select the relevant Firebase project made earlier and then press Enter to continue.
 This is shown in [Figure 21](#fig21).